 The Latest: SKorea to buy shale gas, build new US factories

-Moon left for the United States for a summit meeting with hi... .
 South Korean President Moon Jae-in and his wife Kim Jung-sook wave before leaving for the United States at the Seoul military airport in Seongnam, South Korea, Wednesday, June 28, 2017.
+Moon left for the United States for a summit meeting with his U.S. counterpart Donald Trump to discus the controversial U.S. missile defense system and North Korea's nuclear issues.

 Add your comments below